 Elton John didn’t sing “I’m Still Standing” until nearly the conclusion of his 18-song, two-hour opening show Dec.
 28 at the Colosseum at Caesars Palace in Las Vegas.
 By the time he did, he’d already proven the point several times over.
 To be a world-renowned, 69-year-old rocker and still standing at the tail end of this brutal year of 2016 is something of an accomplishment in itself.
 To still be at the top of one’s game, skills as a performer undiminished, is remarkable.
+[Sir Elton turned 70 on March 25, 2017.]

 John is fortunate, and he knows it: When he got to the lines, “Don’t you know I’m still standing better than I ever did/Looking like a true survivor, feeling like a little kid/I’m still standing after all this time,” he sang those exultant, defiant words, originally written 33 years ago, with palpable gusto.
 Many of Elton John’s peers have fallen, and he made reference several times to friends he’s lost—most recently George Michael—and to time-marking events in his own life.
-This concert was an occasion to reflect and revel in resilience and history: The “Million Dollar Piano” tour—as his latest, three-show mini-run at the famed casino is called (he’ll be back later in the winter; scroll to bottom for dates)is designed to be a career-surveying retrospective: John released a new album, Wonderful Crazy Night (his 32nd), earlier in 2016, but he did not play a single song from it.
+This concert was an occasion to reflect and revel in resilience and history: The “Million Dollar Piano” tour—as his latest, three-show mini-run at the famed casino is called (he’ll be back; scroll to bottom for dates)is designed to be a career-surveying retrospective: John released a new album, Wonderful Crazy Night (his 32nd), earlier in 2016, but he did not play a single song from it.

 Elton John has aged admirably and with grace.
 Unlike some of his peers, he doesn’t attempt to be who he was at 25.
 He still loves a touch of the flash—he emerged to the familiar fanfare of “Also Sprach Zarathustra,” wearing a white cape Liberace would’ve envied, then shed it to reveal his usual natty, sparkly, dark suit (and glittery orange shoes to match)—but he channels most of his exuberance into the playing and singing.
 John always has been a virtuosic rock pianist and, if anything, he’s gotten even better at it—more nuanced and imaginative on the fly, fearless in his willingness to go deeper and to take great leaps, but smart enough to know when to reel it in.
 His voice, like that of any older singer, has lost a little range, but none of its distinctiveness.
 He sounded exactly how you’d want Elton John delivering a greatest-hits show to sound, and those songs, so timeless, all hold up well.